raspberrychris/paddleboardmaster/content/post/hapfan-inflatable-stand-up-paddleboard.md

 One thing that you will instantly notice about this paddleboard is the design.
 The plant inspired design creates a really cool laid back aesthetic and is perfect for trips out in the wilderness or your nearest lake.

+Even if the green plant inspired design isn’t your jam, Hapfan offer this paddleboard in another more traditional blue colour, which I really like as well.

 ### An Electric Pump Takes the Stress Out of Setting Up

 One of the more unique things about this particular paddleboard is the fact that it comes included with an electric pump.